 Limitations

 During the study period sub-cutaneous treprostinil became available in the UK and consequently the number of patients receiving iv therapy was smaller than would have been expected.
 We have used iv iloprost in our centre since the mid-1990s, prior to the publication of the landmark randomized controlled trial of iv epoprostenol by Barst et al. As discussed above, due to the practical benefits of iv iloprost over iv epoprostenol we have continued to use this form of iv therapy.
 The availability of the more stable form of epoprostenol in the form of Veletri antedated the period of this study (Chin et al., 2014).
-Exercise capacity in this study was assessed by the ISWD rather than the six minute walk distance (6MWD).
+Exercise capacity in this study was assessed by the ISWD rather than the six-minute walk distance (6MWD).
 Our group has recently demonstrated the ISWD to correlate with pulmonary haemodynamics and functional class, to be sensitive to treatment effects with no ceiling effect and to predict outcomes in PAH (C. Billings et al., 2014) In the current study we were specifically interested in outcomes of patients receiving domiciliary iv iloprost as part of a long-term therapeutic strategy and so patients receiving short-term “rescue” therapy as an in-patient were excluded from analysis.
-A similar approach has been adopted elsewhere; for example Mclaughlin et al excluded patients who died within 30 days of commencing iv epoprostenol from their survival analysis(V. V. McLaughlin et al., 2002).
+A similar approach has been adopted elsewhere; for example, Mclaughlin et al excluded patients who died within 30 days of commencing iv epoprostenol from their survival analysis(V. V. McLaughlin et al., 2002).

 Conclusion